lisamburns/ruby-data-structures/lec2/linked-list.md

 * LL are used when you have lots of inserts/removals near either end, and never want to wait for a resize.
 * Textbook example: a *queue*
-    * Items enter at ony end, exit at the front; so only the ends are accessed.
+    * Items enter at one end, exit at the front; so only the ends are accessed.
     * Never have to worry about dynamic array resizing
 * Another example is the Josephus problem.